sensible-hq/sensible-docs/readme-sync/v0/best-practices/0200 - troubleshoot-llms.md

 **Notes**

-Reword the description in simpler terms, and refrain from including the word "return" in your prompts, if possible.
+Reword the prompt in simpler terms, and avoid specifying a format for the extracted data.
 Or, add a fallback query to bypass the error if the original query is working for some documents and you're only seeing the error intermittently.
-See the following section for more information.
+See the following section for more information about fallbacks.

 Background: Sensible returns this error when the LLM doesn't return its response in the JSON format that Sensible specifies in [full prompts](doc:prompt).
 This can occur when your `description` parameters prompt the LLM to return data in a specific format that conflicts with the expected JSON format.